 - In ZanZarah: The Hidden Portal, pixies as a common pest and the object of a lengthy Collection Sidequest.
 Pixies are small humanoid creatures with animal-like intellect and an annoying laugh, and although completely harmless, most residents of Zanzarah are scared witless of them.
 Early in the game, an aging pixie hunter tells the Player Character Amy that about 30 of them escaped captivity recently and tasks her with re-apprehending them for a bunch of rewards.

-- In Fairly OddParents, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
-They pixies are also fully antagonistic, constantly trying to take over Fairy World and turn all its fairy citizens into pixies.
+- In The Fairly OddParents!, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
+These pixies are also fully antagonistic, constantly trying to take over Fairy World and turn all its fairy citizens into pixies.

 - The Zagtoon series Pixie Girl focuses on Pixie, an inch-tall Winged Humanoid who lives in a hole in a tree in Central Park.
 She transforms into a human-sized Magical Girl on order to fight witches.